-In this session R Srinivasan pointed out that ITC PSPD’s mills with their social forestry and biotechnology activity including the cloning and distribution of plants are in the business of regeneration of raw material that also earns them carbon credits.
+In this session R Srinivasan pointed out that ITC PSPD’s mills with their social forestry and biotechnology with a detailed description of activity including the cloning and distribution of plants are in the business of regeneration of raw material that also earns them carbon credits.
 They are intensely aware of their of their carbon footprint and the need to be carbon neutral.
 Harsh Pati Singhania of JK Paper said that the issue for paper makers is of access to raw materials and forests since it affects the scale of operations that are needed to make processes productive and energy saving.

 As a representative of the paper industry he spoke of the high capital costs and the low return on investment in an industry where the national forest policy is less than encouraging in enabling either large-scale social or industrial forestry.
 This may not have been the forum to sort out one of the most issues that confronts the paper, publishing, and printing industry – the sustainability of paper manufactured in India.